yandex-cloud/yfm-documentation/en/syntax/vars.md

 | --- | --- | --- |
 | `slice(beginIndex, endIndex)` | Returns the specified part of the source array as a new array object. | `beginIndex` is an index of the element the selection begins with (numbering starts with 0).</br></br>`endIndex` is an index of the element the selection ends with (numbering starts with 0).
 If the parameter is omitted, all elements from the starting position to the end of the array are selected. |

-{% cut "Примеры использования функций" %}
+{% cut "Examples of using functions" %}

 Let's say the following is set in a [file with variable presets](../project/presets.md):